 Noticing new things and participating in novel behaviors reveals the fluid ever-changing nature of reality.
 This is because you are stepping into the present moment and letting go of the preoccupation with the idea of past and future.
 Dr. Langer believes that the simplest way to becoming mindful is to, “adopt the understanding of the inherent uncertainty in everything,” because in actuality everything you think you know is wrong at least some of the time.
 From different perspectives things change.
 Science can only give us probabilities, not absolutes.
 This shift in perspective is of course easier said than done.
 Let’s look at the example of traveling on holiday to get a better idea of this.

 On holiday you expect to see and do new things and so you open and even rejoice in the uncertainty.
 However, when you get home you might turn the blinders back on and sink back into mindlessness and reliance on routine, when the truth is there are new things and opportunities for new choices and behaviors all around us everyday.
-In his inspiring book The Way of The Peaceful Warrior Dan Millman writes of one of his most profound “aha!” moments, “There are no ordinary moments.”
+In his inspiring book The Way of The Peaceful Warrior Dan Millman writes about his journey to understanding one of his most profound insights, “There are no ordinary moments.”
 Each time we step out of mindlessness and into mindfulness this truth is revealed.
 But how do we get there?

 Going From Mindless to Mindful